zcoherenow/react-native-emoji-keyboard/README.md

 ## Installation

-1.  `yarn add react-native-emoji-board`
+1.  `yarn add zcoherenow/react-native-emoji-board`
 2.  `yarn add react-native-vector-icons` if you don't have it
-3.  `yarn add @react-native-community/viewpager` if you don't have it
+3.  `yarn add react-native-pager-view` if you don't have it

 ## Linking
 **>= 0.60**